 Without further delay, the following are several of the most common types of depression:

-- Major Depression – Major depression, also known as “major depressive disorder,” is the type of depression that most people refer to when they use the term.
+Major depression, also known as “major depressive disorder,” is the type of depression that most people refer to when they use the term.
 It involves experiencing depression symptoms for a constant, persistent period of time – at least 2 weeks or longer.
 Although depression can cause many symptoms, the primary symptoms are both a depressed mood and/or a loss of interested in activities that you used to find pleasurable.
 The latter can be hard to define, but it is often felt on a deep level.

-What This Looks Like: Sometimes you find yourself struggling to leave the bed, feeling tired during the day and night no matter how much or how little you sleep.
+WHAT IT LOOKS LIKE: Sometimes you find yourself struggling to leave the bed, feeling tired during the day and night no matter how much or how little you sleep.
 You feel worthless and empty, and cannot really imagine the idea of going out and doing fun things.
 The idea of “fun” feels almost distant.
 At its worst, you may have a hard time feeling as though there is any reason to live.

-- Persistent Depressive Disorder – This condition used to be called “Dysthymia” but has since been renamed.
+This condition used to be called “Dysthymia” but has since been renamed.
 The best way to describe persistent depressive disorder is long term depression at a lesser scale.
 It’s less likely the person has thoughts of suicide or a complete lack of interest in all activities.
 But they may find themselves with a constant depressed mood, low self-esteem, and slowness/low energy that is present on an almost daily basis.
 To qualify for this disorder, the person must have lived with it for 2 years.
 That is also why it is hard to diagnose, as many people that live with PDD for that long believe it to be “normal.”

-What This Looks Like: “Meh.”
+WHAT IT LOOKS LIKE: “Meh.”
 You just feel down every day.
 You don’t feel people like you.
 You don’t really enjoy many activities so you tend to keep mostly to yourself, doing very little.
 You may feel sad but not really know why.
 There doesn’t seem to be much to make you happy, as you are going through the motions and getting by because that’s what people do.

-- Bipolar Disorder – Bipolar disorder has similarities to major depressive disorder.
+Bipolar disorder has similarities to major depressive disorder.
 But unlike major depression, bipolar disorder is also filled with periods of “mania,” where a person feels great – often euphoric – full of energy in a way that is sometimes also difficult to control.
 During periods of mania, a person may talk fast or perform many actions, usually (although not always) feeling a high while doing it.
 Then they experience a “low” episode where they are thrust into the same symptoms of major depression.

-What This Looks Like: For several days at a time, you struggle to even leave your bed.
+WHAT IT LOOKS LIKE: For several days at a time, you struggle to even leave your bed.
 You sleep 17 hours, you feel worthless, irritable, and extremely sad.
 Then one day, you suddenly feel outstanding.
 You may feel energized to finish all sorts of interesting projects, or you may feel almost overwhelming aroused, or you may simply have so many thoughts on your mind that you fly through them in conversation.
 At some point, however, you feel low again, and the sadness comes back.

-- Seasonal Affective Disorder – Seasonal Affective Disorder (now often referred to as major depression with a seasonal pattern) is a type of depression that seems to be based on the seasons – particularly when the days are shorter and the weather is colder.
+Seasonal Affective Disorder (now often referred to as major depression with a seasonal pattern) is a type of depression that seems to be based on the seasons – particularly when the days are shorter and the weather is colder.
 It can be a bit more complex to diagnose because some people have personal reasons for feeling depressed in winter (such as family stresses over the holidays) while other people are depressed for what appears to be no easily apparent reason.
 It is believed to be linked to how the brain processes sunlight.

-What This Looks Like: Summer was great.
+WHAT IT LOOKS LIKE: Summer was great.
 Spent time with friends, tanned a little, and you were the most productive you’ve been at work in months.
 But it’s starting to get colder and you feel… down.
 It’s hard to describe, but it keeps getting worse.
 By the time December hits, you’re as empty as you’ve been in a long time and barely want to get out of bed.
 By spring though, things seem to be getting better.

-- Peri and Postpartum Depression – Depression can be the result of hormonal changes, and at no time do hormones change as much as they do during and after pregnancy.
+Depression can be the result of hormonal changes, and at no time do hormones change as much as they do during and after pregnancy.
 Peripartum depression (during pregnancy) and postpartum depression (after pregnancy) are both very common challenges that women – and men! – go through during and after pregnancy.
 The stresses of having a child and the changes it can have in a person’s life are also contributing (and in some cases, causing) feelings of depression.

-What This Looks Like: It should be the happiest time of your life.
+WHAT IT LOOKS LIKE: It should be the happiest time of your life.
 But you have never felt so helpless, unequipped, and empty.
 Your baby is there crying and it doesn’t feel like yours.
 You don’t feel like you have the tools and sometimes even the desire to care for it.
 You just want to be alone, and while your friends and family try to tell you it’s normal, you “know” that it’s not.
 You feel in your heart you’re not meant to be a parent.

-- Other Forms of Depression – Depression is not limited to the conditions above.
+Depression is not limited to the conditions above.
 There is also PMDD (pre-menstrual dysphoric disorder), which is a particularly problematic issue that causes depression for women at the start of their period.
 There are also individuals with personality disorders that can struggle with depression in different situations.
 There is also “Atypical Depression,” which, as the name implies, is depression that doesn’t meet traditional criteria.

-What This Looks Like: You are deeply depressed, showing all the symptoms of major depressive disorder or having extremely sad, hopeless thoughts.
+WHAT IT LOOKS LIKE: You are deeply depressed, showing all the symptoms of major depressive disorder or having extremely sad, hopeless thoughts.
 But a friend tells a joke, and you’re able to laugh.
 Or you visit Disneyland, and you have a great time, even though the next day you feel as depressed as you did prior.
 Or maybe you struggle with anxiety, and you experience depression after every panic attack that eventually goes away if you are able to avoid future attacks.
 Because atypical depression is, by definition, “Atypical,” a person’s experience may be different.

 You may feel depressed but find that none of these encompass it.
 That’s okay too.
 A person can feel depressed and benefit from taking care of it even if they do not have the qualifiers above.